Smatek1001/AI_DnD/Locations/Therandril.md

 ## III.
 Geography & Layout
 ### Physical Description
-Therandril was once a radiant high elf city of arcane splendor, its spires glowing with enchanted light and its halls filled with ancient wisdom.
+Therandril was once a radiant high elf city, its spires piercing the heavens and its halls brimming with arcane knowledge, inspired by Rivendell’s elegance.
 Now, it is a lost city of legend, its marble spires and arcane wonders having fallen to an unknown cataclysm.
 Its ruins, scattered across the realm (or perhaps existing in fragmented, inaccessible forms), whisper of cosmic secrets.
-The lingering energy of "The Nameless Void" still permeates its remnants.
+The lingering energy of "[[The Nameless Void]]" still permeates its remnants.
 ### Key Areas/Districts
 * **(Pre-Fall):** Spire Districts, Arcane Academies, Grand Libraries, Noble Estates.
 * **(Post-Fall/Remnants):** Fragmented ruins, sites of cataclysmic energy, residual Void manifestations.
-The [[Northeast Tower]] in Duskhaven's [[Old Ruins]] is a strong hint of its influence.
+The [[Northeast Tower]] in [[Duskhaven]]'s [[Old Ruins]] is a strong hint of its influence.

 ## IV.
 Notable NPCs
 * None (no living inhabitants, only echoes of the past)